-To improve access and usability for visitors we maintain 13/4 miles of paths, approximately 20 bridges and 200 steps.
+To improve access and usability for visitors we maintain an extensive network of paths including approximately 20 bridges and 200 steps.
 We also coppice and maintain clearings to provide environments for increased diversity of species.

 Since early 2023 we have been felling ash trees weakened or killed by a fungal infection that causes die-back making them potentially dangerous to visitors to the wood.